JanProvaznik/Explain/README.md

 - 2022-05-21
 Accompanying python script.
 For transforming form output to desired file.
 Discovered the `=..` operator for converting functors to lists.
 Basic input handling into lists of relations.

-- 2022-05-28
+- ~2022-05-28
 Generating groups and then selecting groups to form a solution is not viable.
 9 People ~1000 groups, 18 People ~20k groups, 36 People ~400k groups, 54 People ~2M groups
 I tried using a trick -> divide people into subgroups of 9 people and solve for them separately.
 If we generate the rounds naively from groups in the case of 9 people, it's still doing having 1000 choose 3 ~ 166 million options, that's too much.

 - 2022-05-30
-`dynamic` predicate is what I needed from the beginning!
-Checking for membership in relationship list is strange and having relationships be predicates is significantly faster.
+`:-dynamic` meta-predicate is exaclty what I needed from the beginning!
+Checking for membership in relationship list is strange and having relationships represented as predicates is significantly faster.
 Now I can use integer constraints with ease.

 - 2022-06-03
 I tried reducing the search space by constraining in which order the students in one group, and teachers in one round can be.
 It helped, but still when a solution is impossible the program usually hangs instead of outputting `false`.